sap-tutorials/btp-foundation/tutorials/cicd-start-cap/cicd-start-cap.md

     >**Note:** As this tutorial focuses on how to get started with SAP Continuous Integration and Delivery, we've decided to configure only a very basic CI/CD pipeline in it.
 For how to configure more elaborate ones, see [Supported Pipelines](https://help.sap.com/docs/continuous-integration-and-delivery/sap-continuous-integration-and-delivery/supported-pipelines?language=en-US&version=Cloud).

-8. To run your CI/CD pipeline, create and commit a code change in your GitHub project.
+8. Create and commit a code change in your GitHub project to run your CI/CD pipeline.

     As a result, a build of the connected job is triggered and a new build tile appears in the **Builds** section of your job.
 If you choose it, the **Build Stages** view opens and you can watch the individual stages of your build run through.